 Cheonggye Plaza, February 2015.
 This popular square sits at the head of the stream, landmarked by the towering Spring Sculpture and a two-tiered waterfall.
 On the day of my visit, we were able to stop a while and take part in some traditional Korean games.
 There were groups of men playing a version of Jianzi (shuttlecock) and a bizarre giant board game called Yutnori, which involved the tossing of large foam sticks.
 The old dear in this photo was having a right old hoot playing Tuho, the throwing of wooden arrows into a narrow-necked jar.
 Good clean fun for all the family.

 Dragon Hill Spa, February 2015.
 What a an amazing place Dragon Hill Spa is!
 I’ve been into massage and spa treatments for years, so this Seoul landmark was always going to find its way onto my itinerary.
-But I didn’t count on the sheer scale of this place, with floor after floor of baths, jacuzzis, saunas, beauty salons, hairdressers, massage parlours, a gym, a swimming pool, an ice room, a cinema showing Japanese anime and even a giant dark room where people go to nap.
+But I didn’t count on the sheer scale of the place, with floor after floor of baths, jacuzzis, saunas, beauty salons, hairdressers, massage parlours, a gym, a swimming pool, an ice room, a cinema showing Japanese anime and even a giant dark room where people go to nap.
 In fact, Dragon Hill is open 24-7, so some shrewd folk come here as a cheap alternative to a hotel.
 However long you stay, be sure to follow the signs carefully, as there are nude and non-nude areas throughout the building!

 Gonk Deok Food Market, February 2015.
 I was on my way back home from Dragon Hill Spa when I suddenly realised how hungry I was.
 So I jumped off the subway at a completely random stop and wandered off blindly in search of dinner.
 Luckily my haphazard decision paid off and within minutes I’d stumbled across Gong Deok Food Market.
 With an overwhelming amount of stalls to choose from, I quickly settled on this fantastic place.
 Filling a plastic tray with fish, crab, meat, veggies and pancakes, the whole lot was deep fried and served to me in the upstairs restaurant.
 Washed down with an ice-cold beer, the bill came to an insignificant 4000 won ($3.30/£2.30/ €3).